zik-uralov/daily-jokes/joke_history.md

 - 2025-12-07 14:39:12: Chuck Norris won the Texas state lottery by turning in a bingo card. (source: https://api.chucknorris.io/jokes/random)
 - 2025-12-07 14:59:15: ['hip', 'hip'] (hip hip array) (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-12-07 15:19:16: One day Chuck Norris walked down the street with a massive erection.
 There were no survivors. (source: https://geek-jokes.sameerkumar.website/api?format=json)
+- 2025-12-07 15:39:18: What’s the difference between an African elephant and an Indian elephant?
+About 5000 miles. (source: https://icanhazdadjoke.com/)